insightfinder/InsightAgent/KafkaCollectorAgent/README.md

 kafka1.bootstrap.servers=
 #security.protocol, provided by kafka cluster team
 kafka1.security.protocol=
-# consumer group id.
-kafka1.group.id=
+# consumer group id, unique for consumer group, allowing multiple consumer groups get data from the same topic
+kafka1.groupId=
 #topic name, provided by kafka cluster team
 kafka1.topic=
-#consumer numbers, better set it to partition number
+#number of consumers, by default shoud set it to the number of partitions
 kafka1.concurrency=
 # can set it to latest, earliest, none,
 #earliest: automatically reset the offset to the earliest
 #latest: automatically reset the offset to the latest
-#none:
 kafka1.auto.offset.reset=
 #The timeout used to detect client failures
 kafka1.session.timeout.ms=